gabriele-mastrapasqua/gabriele-mastrapasqua/README.md

 ## Current Projects
+- [AWS book: Cloud Practitioner Exam Guide](https://bpbonline.com/products/aws-cloud-practitioner-exam-guide) - An aws book I have written, useful to better understand AWS main services and to prepare for the first certification exam.
 - [FastAPI-OCR](https://github.com/gabriele-mastrapasqua/fastapi-ocr) - An API service to use OCR (tesseract / paddleocr) on PDFs / images with auto rotation of pages if needed, LLM friendly image pre-processing and conversion
 - [chcrypto](https://github.com/gabriele-mastrapasqua/chcrypto) - A realtime clickhouse analytical tool for crypto transactions data like ethscan. it uses kafka as a realtime firehose of messages > clickhouse for storage and fast retrival using materialized views, grafana to see performance of the database, and a custom api to make common crypto related queries
 - [aws terraform microservice](https://github.com/gabriele-mastrapasqua/terraform_java_microservice) - a sample java app using terraform to deploy it in AWS.
 It configure a WAF, using beanstalk for handling ec2 and autoscaling and LB, use mysql as db.